singhvinay37/Hackathon/README.md

 Scikit-learn

-Websites used for Data Extract:
+# Websites used for Data Extract:

 https://www.prokabaddi.com/

 https://www.mykhel.com/kabaddi/pro-kabaddi/

+# Modeling:

 Random forest and Linear regression was used to predict the outcome.